top of page

 This figure must be accurate.

-The market price or value of a building can be higher or lower than the replacement value depending on a number of factors including location, accessibility and materials.
+The market price or value of a building can be higher or lower than the replacement value depending on a number of factors including location, accessibility (for rebuild) and materials.

 An insurance replacement valuation must be carried out by a qualified professional